-Pakistan faces challenges in building economic corridor with China: minister
+China-Pakistan corridor going smoothly despite challenges: minister

 Pakistan and China aim to build a network of rail, road and energy infrastructure as part of the Belt and Road initiative.

-Pakistan has been one of the most enthusiastic supporters of the initiative, in part because many projects are for power plants to alleviate the country's decade-long energy shortage that sees frequent blackouts.
+Pakistan has been one of the most enthusiastic supporters of the initiative, in part because many projects are for power plants to alleviate its chronic energy shortage that leads to frequent blackouts.

-(Reporting by Kevin Yao; Editing by Michael Perry)
+(Reporting by Kevin Yao; Editing by Michael Perry, Robert Birsel)